 The Directors consider an independent Director to be a non-executive director who is free of any interest, position, association or relationship that might influence, or reasonably be perceived to influence his or her capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its security holders generally.
 The Directors will consider the materiality of any given relationship on a case-by-case basis and reviews the independence of each Director in light of interests disclosed to the Board from time to time.
+Messers Artmont, Georges and Tan are considered to be independent directors.
+The length of service of each director is contained in the Directors' Report.

-The Company's Board Charter sets out guidelines of materiality for the purpose of determining independence of Directors and has adopted a definition of independence that is based on that set out in the Corporate Governance Council's Principles and Recommendations (3rd edition).
+The Company's Board Charter sets out guidelines of materiality for the purpose of determining independence of Directors and has adopted a definition of independence that is based on that set out in the Corporate Governance Council's Principles and Recommendations (4th edition).